Bromine nitrate

-Bromine mononitrate is an inorganic compound, a salt of bromine and nitric acid with the chemical formula BrNO3.
-The compound is a yellow liquid, decomposes at temperatures above 0 °C.
+Bromine mononitrate is an inorganic compound, derived from bromine and nitric acid with the chemical formula BrNO3.
+The compound is a yellow liquid that decomposes at temperatures above 0 °C.

+This compounds is extremely reactive due to its intrinsic instability, which makes handling and synthesis challenging.
+Because of its explosive potential and corrosive character, this substance is mostly used for study in restricted laboratory settings.
+About its particular characteristics and uses outside of its use as a chemical research subject, not much is known.

 Synthesis

+Bromine nitrate can be prepared by several methods: